codemodsquad/asyncify/README.md

 from getting deleted but it sometimes causes an assertion to fail in `recast`.

 There are a few edge cases where `asyncify` produces funky output.
-It's intended to not break any existing behavior (at the moment there are a few bugs that do, which I need to fix) but sometimes the output will be be semantically wrong even if it behaves correctly.
+It's intended to not break any existing behavior (I know of no cases where it does, and I have fixed several such issues) but sometimes the output will be be semantically wrong even if it behaves correctly.
 For example, I've seen a case where doing an async operation several times in a row: